shakes76/PatternAnalysis-2024/recognition/47049358/README.md

 - Gaussian Noise ($\mu = 0, \sigma = 0.5$)
 - Resizing (down to (128 x 128 x 64))

-Resizing is an optional transformation as it is meant to save the memory consumption and increase the speed of training.
-However, with a limit in memory, this transformation must be applied for the training to happen.
+Resizing is an optional transformation as it is meant to be done to save the memory consumption and increase the speed of training. **However, resizing must be applied with limited memory resources to run the model**.
 The past attempts have shown that the implementation cannot process image size of (256 x 256 x 128) regardless of batch size.
 In addition, all images are normalised as they are loaded to eliminate difference in intensity scales if there are any.
 Finally, all voxel values are loaded as `torch.float32` but `torch.uint8` is used for labels to save memory consumption.
 The labels in the dataset are indexed according to the table below, and are assigned to corresponding layers as binary masks as they are on-hot encoded.
 For example, segments corresponding to the first type of label appears as 1s in the 0th layer while other parts appear as 0s, and so on.

  |Labels|Segment|
 | - | - |